calvin-cs262-organization/monopoly-client/README.md

 <https://reactnative.dev/docs/network>

-The data service is hosted on Azure.
+The data service is hosted on Azure (see the [Monopoly Service](https://github.com/calvin-cs262-organization/monopoly-service)).